lucasavila00/LmScript/README.md

 ### Multi Turn Question

-The following example makes use of the role feature
+The following example makes use of the roles feature

 ```ts
 const client = new SglClient({